spectrocloud/librarium/docs/docs-content/registries-and-packs/registries/oci-registry/add-pack-oci-basic.md

 - Tenant administrator access.

-- Custom pack files available on your local machine.
+- Custom pack files available on your local computer.
 Refer to the [Add an Add-on Pack](../../adding-add-on-packs.md) guide to learn how to create a custom pack.

 - A private OCI registry that supports basic authentication.
 This guide uses [Harbor](https://goharbor.io/) as an